-A plant-based veggie diet may give you an edge in longevity.
+One thing all these diets have in common is avoidance of junk food and an emphasis on plants.
+We have known for years that a plant-based veggie diet may give you an edge in longevity.
 But you don’t have to follow a completely vegetarian eating pattern to benefit.
-Two studies took different approaches, but both agree that eating more vegetables is good for you.
+Two early studies that took different approaches both agree that eating more vegetables is good for you.

-Researchers collected data from the Nurses’ Health Study and the Health Professionals Follow-Up Study.
-Over 100,000 adults were tracked for as many as three decades (Circulation, online, March.
-1, 2021).
+Researchers collected data from the Nurses’ Health Study and the Health Professionals Follow-Up Study (Circulation, online, March 1, 2020).
+Over 100,000 adults were tracked for as many as three decades.
 The participants filled out questionnaires on their diets every few years.
-In this analysis the investigators focused primarily on fruits and vegetables.
+In this analysis, the investigators focused primarily on fruits and vegetables.
 They also considered data from 26 other international studies involving nearly two million people.

 People who consumed roughly five servings of produce daily were least likely to die during the study.
 The greatest benefit seemed to come from three servings of veggies and two servings of fruit daily.

-An earlier study from Loma Linda University compared mortality statistics of more than 73,000 volunteers from Seventh-day Adventist churches in North America.
+An earlier study from Loma Linda University compared mortality statistics of more than 73,000 volunteers from Seventh-day Adventist churches in North America (JAMA Internal Medicine, online, June 3, 2013).
 Nearly half were non-vegetarians, eating meat occasionally.

 How Much Did a Veggie Diet Help?